dasoldasol/dasoldasol.github.io/_posts/Application.md

   - **User Pool** : A **User Directory** used to sign-in directly to the User Pool.
 Cognito acts as an Identity Broker between the id provider and AWS.
 Successful authentication generates a JSON Web Token(JWTs)
   - **Identity Pool** : enable **provide temporary AWS credentials**
 - Cognito Synchronisation : Various different devices

+## Scenario
+- You have a web application hosted in EC2 that consumes messages from an **SQS** queue and is integrated with SNS to send out an email to you once the process is complete.
+You received 5 orders but after a few hours, you saw 20 email notifications in your inbox.
+Which of the following could be the possible culprit for this issue?
+  - **A) The web application is not deleting the messages in the SQS queue after it has processed them.**
+  - Always remember that the messages in the SQS queue will continue to exist even after the EC2 instance has processed it, until you delete that message.
+You have to ensure that you delete the message after processing to prevent the message from being received and processed again once the visibility timeout expires.

+- A multi-tiered application hosted in your on-premises data center is scheduled to be migrated to AWS.
+The application has a **message broker service** which uses **industry standard messaging APIs** and protocols that must be migrated as well, without rewriting the messaging code in your application.
+Which of the following is the most suitable service that you should use to move your messaging service to AWS?
+  - **A) Amazon MQ**
+  - Amazon MQ, Amazon SQS, and Amazon SNS are messaging services that are suitable for anyone from startups to enterprises.
+If you're using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.
+It supports industry-standard APIs and protocols so you can switch from any standards-based message broker to Amazon MQ without rewriting the messaging code in your application
+  - Amazon SWF : is incorrect because this is a fully-managed state tracker and task coordinator service and not a messaging service